KavinduWeerasekera/Coffee-quality/README.md

  # Website🌐

-A website was created for users to interact with our ML model:
+A website was created for users to interact with our ML model(Video Demo of the website is given in Coffee_quality_prediction_demo.mp4) :

 Frontend: React + Vite, Tailwind CSS, ShadCn UI ⚛️